TheMorningCompany/Figurer/README.md

 ## What it is

-Figurer is a beautifully designed calculator app, designed to run on all apple platforms, though for now only on iPhone.
+Figurer is a beautifully designed calculator app, designed for iPhone and iPad.

 ## Credits